Access, Hours and Services

 The Library’s mandate also extends to the national and international scholarly communities, and to a varied clientele of museum professionals, students, artists, journalists, collectors, dealers and the general public.

-Although the collections emphasize advanced research, user needs may be supported at the general inquiry level, while public access to Library and Archives’ resources and services is reserved for art-related inquiry and research.
+Although the collections emphasize advanced research, user needs may be supported at the general inquiry level.

 Please ensure that the following regulations are followed during your time at the Library.